-The following chart shows the main activities of each of our main subsidiaries as of the date of this Annual Report, as well as the percentage of participation (direct or indirect) of the Issuer in each of them:
+The following chart shows the main activities of each of our main subsidiaries as of the date hereof, as well as the percentage of participation (direct or indirect) of the Issuer in each one of them:

 Company Issuer's Participation Activity Monex Grupo Financiero 99.99% Direct subsidiary of Monex.
-Established on May 23 rd , 2003, it is authorized by the SHCP to operate as a financial group under the form and terms established by the Mexican regulation.
+Established on May 23rd, 2003, it is authorized by the SHCP to operate as a financial group under the form and terms established by the Mexican regulation.
 Banco Monex 99.99% Indirect subsidiary of Monex.
 The Bank is authorized to perform full-service banking operations, including among others, granting loans, performing securities transactions, receiving deposits, accepting loans, performing foreign exchange transactions and executing trust contracts.
 MNI Holding 99.99% Direct subsidiary of Monex.
 Since November 2017 is the parent company of Tempus and Monex Europe.
 Tempus 99.99% Indirect subsidiary of Monex.
 Entity whose purpose is the foreign exchange and international payments in the USA.
 Monex Europe 99.99% Indirect subsidiary of Monex.
 Its activity is the foreign exchange and international payments services in the European market.
 Monex Casa de Bolsa 99.99% Indirect subsidiary of Monex.
 The Brokerage House acts as a financial intermediary for transactions involving securities and derivative financial instruments in Mexico.
 Monex Securities 99.99% Indirect subsidiary of Monex.
 Acts as a stock-market intermediary in the USA market.
-Monex Asset Management 99.99% Indirect subsidiary of Monex.
+Monex Asset Management 74.07% Indirect subsidiary of Monex.
 Acts as an investment advisor in the USA market.
 Monex Fondos 99.99% Indirect subsidiary of Monex.
 Its main activity is to manage mutual funds and to promote its shares.
-Arrendadora Monex 61.61% Direct subsidiary of Monex, whose purpose is to provide pure leasing services on all types of goods
+Arrendadora Monex 91.29% Direct subsidiary of Monex, whose purpose is to provide pure leasing services on all types of goods

-(1) For additional information see Chapter 3 "Financial Information" - "Consolidation of Financial Statements" of this Annual Report. \ Information confirmed by our Legal department under Art.
+(1) For further details see Chapter 3 "Financial Information" - "Consolidation of Financial Statements" hereof.
+Information confirmed by our Legal department under Art.
 89 of the LGSM

-X. Main assets description
+Main assets description